Ryanyzh/ID-Assignment01-1-/README.md

 11. Icons: https://fontawesome.com/

 ### Content
-- Page One - Home: content in the brief description was taken from:[LiveAbout](https://www.liveabout.com/imagine-dragons-profile-4149815)
+- Page One - Home: content in the brief description was taken from: [LiveAbout](https://www.liveabout.com/imagine-dragons-profile-4149815)
-- Page Two - History: content in the main frame was taken from:[Fandom](https://imaginedragons.fandom.com/wiki/Imagine_Dragons)
+- Page Two - History: content in the main frame was taken from: [Fandom](https://imaginedragons.fandom.com/wiki/Imagine_Dragons)
-- Page Three - Playlist: content of the music and videos was taken from:[Youtube](https://youtube.com/)
+- Page Three - Playlist: content of the music and videos was taken from: [Youtube](https://youtube.com/)
-- Page Four - Events: content of the concert events was taken from:[Imagine-Dragons-Official-Website](https://www.imaginedragonsmusic.com/tour)
+- Page Four - Events: content of the concert events was taken from: [Imagine-Dragons-Official-Website](https://www.imaginedragonsmusic.com/tour)
 - Page Five - Feedback: content was taken from the creator of this website.